Go to our other sites

 Find out how to become a Cambridge school

 News & blog

 Keep up to date with news from Cambridge and its schools around the world.

-Since the beginning of 2015, Cambridge International Examinations has been working with the Ayb Foundation in Armenia to provide internationally recognised qualifications in Armenian for mathematics, biology, chemistry and physics.
+Since the beginning of 2015, Cambridge Assessment International Education has been working with the Ayb Foundation in Armenia to provide internationally recognised qualifications in Armenian for mathematics, biology, chemistry and physics.
 These qualifications form part of the new AB offered by the Araratian Baccalaureate Examinations Centre (ABEC).
 Over the next few years Cambridge will work with ABEC to build capacity, so that the ABEC team can gradually take over the processes of creating high-quality assessment materials as well as marking and grading the results.

 Director of Armenia’s National Program for Educational Excellence, Fr.
 Mesrop Aramian, said: 'Henceforward, Armenian schoolchildren will be able to take international exams in Armenian and based on their results they will be able to get admitted to top universities around the world or be granted credits in those universities.'

 Dan Bray, Deputy Director of Assessment at Cambridge Assessment International Education, said: 'The new AB assessments match the high standards and quality reflected in Cambridge Assessment International Education’ own qualifications.
 This has already been a hugely successful relationship and I expect that this will result in even more opportunities for Armenian students in the future.'